Designer (Mark 1)

 I changed my entire name by deed poll when I became a journalist and writer.

-My favourite food is peanut butter and cheese.
+My favourite foods are peanut butter and cheese.

 My grandmother's closest friend was lady's maid to the sister of the 5th Earl of Carnarvon, the one who discovered Tutankhamun's tomb.
 You can find out more at: https://ladyburghclereandethel.com